Appeal a Decision Regarding Your Ticket

 If the Board reverses the Hearing Examiner's decision, all fines, penalties, and fees are refunded to you.

 DC Official Code Section 50-2304.05 provides that you may appeal a decision from the Traffic Adjudication Appeals Board (TAAB) by filing an application for an appeal in the Superior Court of the District of Columbia.
-The application for appeal must be filed within thirty (30) days of the TAAB decision.
-To obtain the application for appeal, you must appear in person at the office of the Civil Clerk:
+The application for appeal must be filed within 30 calendar days of the TAAB decision.
+Submit the appeal form to the office of the Civil Clerk:

 500 Indiana Avenue, N.W.